Vidal: History

+Spain

 Roman Hispania

 During the Roman rule of the Iberian peninsula, the Catholic martyr Vidal was born in present-day Madrid in the 3rd century.
 When the Diocletianic Persecution began, Vidal and his companions moved to Campania in exile, but were discovered and martyred in 293 AD near Padua.
 As Vidal is the Spanish rendering, the given name is mostly associated with this Spanish martyr, whose feast day is celebrated on 2 July, but he is not the only saint named (a version of) Vitalis.
 There are at least twelve Vidals in the santoral published by La Hormiga de Oro.
 The earlier martyr Vitalis of Milan (likewise known as Vidal in Spanish) may have contributed to the name being used by others.
 However, Vidal is practically unknown as a given name outside of Spanish-speaking nations, and has never been particularly common in Spain either.

-Elián suggested usage may be more related to its meaning than being named after anyone, with linguist María Simón Parra agreeing that this given name in medieval usage (like others based on positive adjectives and nouns) "expressed the hopes and ideals of the people who gave it".
-Comparatively, Felipe de la Gándara argued for a connection between the Roman Spanish saints Vidal and Marcellus, and opined that their names were likely used as family identifiers, and could have been used in conjunction with each other, as was common among notable families in Roman times when people only had one name.
-He suggested that both the given name and surname Vidal descend from the martyr.

 Pre-Spanish kingdoms

 Castell de Sant Jordi d'Alfama; the land grant for this to be built may be the earliest recording of the surname.

 Historian Julián del Castillo wrote in the 16th century that Vidal "is a noble surname of knights in the Kingdom of Aragon and Catalonia".
 The name has been recorded since at least the 12th century in the east of Spain: Peter II of Aragon granted land in Baix Ebre to Martí Vidal in order to build a monastery for the founding of the Order of Sant Jordi d'Alfama.
-It may also have been a surname in the name of Sancho Vidal, (Note: Though with some date errors, Hispanic toponymy scholar Grace de Jesús C Álvarez referred to Sancho Vidal as "a knight of the Vidal line", which would establish this surname from at least the early 10th century.) a 10th-century knight who discovered a plot to kill the infant prince Sancho II and rescued him.
-Sancho Vidal's descendants were permitted to use the hereditary surname Abarca – King Sancho II's epithet – and receive the associated privileges.
-The traditional coat of arms is a red background with a silver eagle wearing a golden crown, which was bestowed upon Bernardo Vidal during the siege of Burriana.
+It may also have been a surname in the name of Sancho Vidal, (Note: Though with some date errors, Hispanic toponymy scholar Grace de Jesús C Álvarez referred to Sancho Vidal as "a knight of the Vidal line", which would establish this surname from at least the early 10th century.
+Sancho Vidal's descendants were permitted to use the hereditary surname Abarca – King Sancho II's epithet – and receive the associated privileges.) a 10th-century knight who discovered a plot to kill the infant prince Sancho II and rescued him.